 - 8.1 As part of the induction process, a transition meeting is conducted before each child begins in the Nursery or Reception class.
-Staff also contact and / or visit any previous settings the child may have attended. - 8.2 Each week staff send home a weekend fun sheet to the parents/carers of the focus children.
-This helps the EYFS team to find out about the children's interests and achievements at home.
+Staff also contact and / or visit any previous settings the child may have attended. - 8.2 Each week staff send home a 'Communication letter' to the parents/carers explaining the learning that has been taught that week.
 Parents/carers of focus children in our Nursery are encouraged to email a photograph of their child taking part in an activity outside school.
 The children will then talk about this with their key person. - 8.3 Parents/carers are invited to attend consultation meetings in the Autumn and Spring terms.
 These are held over two evenings. - 8.4 At the end of each year, parents receive a report summarising their child's development against the Characteristics of Effective Learning and each of the seven areas of learning. - 8.5 Parents are invited to support staff on class trips outside school and are also encouraged to share their knowledge with the class if they wish during certain topics such as 'Hanukah', or 'People who help us'.